-- Calcium supplements do not replace other treatments for osteoporosis.
+- Calcium supplements aren’t replacements for other treatments for osteoporosis.
 Even if you take a calcium supplement, you should also eat foods that are rich in calcium.
-You should also continue to do weight-bearing exercises, such as walking.
+You should also keep doing weight-bearing exercises, such as walking.

-Some people have an increased risk for having low levels of vitamin D. They include:
+You may have an increased risk for having low levels of vitamin D if you:

-- People who don’t spend much time outside of the house.
+- Don’t spend much time outside of your house.

-- People who spend little time in the sun or regularly cover their body and face with sunblock.
+- Spend little time in the sun or regularly use sunscreen on your body or face.

-- People with certain medical conditions, such as celiac disease.
+- Have certain medical conditions, such as celiac disease (sensitivity to gluten).

-Talk with your doctor, nurse, or dietitian about how much vitamin D you need.
-Ask if your blood levels of vitamin D should be checked.Back to top
+Talk with your healthcare provider or clinical dietitian nutritionist about how much vitamin D you need.
+Your healthcare provider can check your vitamin D levels with a blood test.

 Regular physical activity is important for good health.
-Most studies suggest that 30 to 60 minutes per day of moderate- to high-intensity physical activity is associated with a reduction in breast cancer risk.
-Staying active can also:
+Moderate to high-intensity exercise for 30 to 60 minutes per day has been linked with a lower risk for getting breast cancer.
+Staying active and exercising can also:

-- Help you achieve and maintain a healthy body weight.
+- Help you reach and stay at a healthy body weight.

 - Keep your bones strong.

-- Build lean muscle mass and reduce fat tissue.
+- Build your muscle mass and reduce fat tissue.

-- Improve cognitive function, including memory, thought-processing, and speech.
+- Improve your mental health, including your memory, thinking, and speech.

 - Reduce depression or anxiety.

-- Reduce the risk for other types of cancer and many chronic health conditions and diseases.
+- Reduce your risk for other types of cancer and many other health conditions and diseases (such as heart disease).

-Researchers have found other benefits of exercise for people with cancer.
-If you are receiving chemotherapy, you may feel tired during the day.
-Exercise can help reduce fatigue and boost energy.
+Exercise is important for people with cancer.
+Exercise can help you have less fatigue and boost your energy if you’re getting chemotherapy.
 Exercise may also help you get through your treatments on time and improve your self-esteem.
-It can strengthen your immune system, increase fitness, and help prevent weight gain.
+It can strengthen your immune system, increase your fitness, and help prevent weight gain.

-Talk with your doctor before starting any exercise program or increasing your current exercise.
+Talk with your healthcare provider before starting any exercise program or increasing how much you exercise now.

-Find physical activities you enjoy.
-This will make it more likely that you will do them regularly.
+It’s important to find physical activities you enjoy.
+This way, you’re more likely to do them regularly.
 Remember that any small increases in activity will help.
-Set small goals and gradually work your way up.
+Set small exercise or activity goals for yourself and slowly work your way up to doing more.

 Exercise can be broken up into 2 or 3 sessions.
-For instance, if you don’t have 1 whole hour to exercise, try walking for 30 minutes twice a day.
-Try the following ideas to increase physical activity:
+For example, if you don’t have 1 whole hour to exercise, try walking for 30 minutes twice per day.
+Try the following ideas to increase your physical activity:

 - Take the stairs instead of the elevator or escalator.

-- Get off the subway or bus one or two stops early and walk the rest of the way.
+- Get off the subway or bus 1 or 2 stops early and walk the rest of the way.